pu2clr/auto_bpf_arduino/README.md

 * LX1, LX2 and LX3 are the inductors (indutance in Henries)
 * CX1, CX2 and CX3 are the capacitors (capacitance in Farads)
 * fmax and fmin are cut off frequencies in Hertz

+To check the most appropriate toroid for the inductor as well as the number of turns, see [Amidon iron powder toroids calculator](https://coil32.net/online-calculators/amidon-iron-powder-cores-calculator.html)

+#### Toroids parameters:

+* Select the material type.
+It can tell you the resonant circuit frequency range.
+Generally you will get a correspondente color to the material.
+Check the resonant frequency range you want to work.
+* Select the Dimension type of the toroid.
+Generally it is expressed by T-25, T-30, etc.
+* L is the indutance (pay attention to the unit).
+* N is the number of turns.